joeborunda/Bootchallenge1/README.md

 ## Bootcamp Challenge 1

-This is the firs project for the TecBootcamp.
+This is the first project for the TecBootcamp.